 For interest to be deductible, the general deductibility rules must be met.
 The interest will also not be deductible to the extent it is of a private or domestic nature.

-Since 1 October 2021, interest is not deductible for residential property in New Zealand acquired on or after 27 March 2021, unless an exclusion or exemption applies (see below).
+The interest limitation rules restrict the ability to claim interest as a deduction for residential property in New Zealand, unless an exclusion or exemption applies (see below).